The Hidden Costs Of 'Fast Fashion'

 How often do you buy new clothing?

 Stores like H&M and Forever 21 sell new styles at low prices, making it easy to constantly update your wardrobe.
-But, this hour: the environmental and social costs of "fast fashion".
+But, this hour, we listen back to a conversation about the environmental and social costs of "fast fashion".

 From unsafe garment factories to pollution in rivers, we hear about impacts of the fashion industry from journalist Jasmin Malik Chua.